 A catheter is passed into an artery in the leg or wrist.
 Using X-ray and other imaging tools, it is guided to the blood vessels that feed the prostate.
 Once in place, thousands of microscopic beads are released that permanently restrict some of the blood flow to the gland.
 This causes the prostate to shrink, improving urinary symptoms.
 Following the procedure, patients typically need about two hours to recover.

 If you want to know more about BPH and the benefits of prostate artery embolization, please get in touch with the friendly and expert team at MINT.
-Contact us today and schedule a consultation.
+Contact us today and schedule a consultation at one of our 5 clinics, including the latest addition in Chicago, IL.